assimp/assimp-docs/source/about/intoduction.rst

 ------------------

-If you have any questions/comments/suggestions/bug reports you're welcome to post them in our
-<a href="https://github.com/assimp/assimp/issues">Github Issues for Assimp</a>.
-Alternatively there's
-a mailing list, <a href="https://sourceforge.net/mailarchive/forum.php?forum_name=assimp-discussions">
+If you have any questions/comments/suggestions/bug reports you're welcome to post them in our `Github Issues for Assimp https://github.com/assimp/assimp/issues`_.
+Alternatively there's a mailing list, `assimp-discussions https://sourceforge.net/mailarchive/forum.php?forum_name=assimp-discussions`_ .
-assimp-discussions</a>.

 .. _ai_install_prebuilt: